How To Have A Stress-Free Morning Routine With Kids

 The truth is, you’ve got to pick your battles.
 And my daughters’ hair isn’t one of them.

 The hours before school are crazy, for everyone!
-But there are some steps you can take for a more stress free morning routine
+But there are some steps you can take for a more stress-free morning.

-For my girls, they do much better with a little calm down time in their morning routine and less rushing.
+For my girls, they do much better with a little calm downtime before school and less rushing.
 Even if it means me waking them a half-hour earlier.

-It took us a while to find our perfect, stress free morning routine on school days, but we’ve got it down now.
+It took us a while to find our perfect, system on school days, but we’ve got it down now.
 Believe it or not, we actually do a workout before we ship off to school and those days tend to be the easiest ones!
-We need to leave the house by 7:45am so it’s no easy feat, but it works for us.
+We need to leave the house by 7:45 am which is no easy feat, but it works for us.